KYDronePilot/hdfm/README.md

 **hdfm** displays weather and traffic maps received from iHeartRadio HD radio stations.
-The program relies on nrsc5 to decode and dump radio station data for it to display.
+It relies on nrsc5 to decode and dump the radio station data for it to process and display.

 This is my first major python project and I only have about 3 months of experience so forgive me if I made any mistakes.
 This program is designed for rtl-sdr enthusiasts or possibly people who want to put a navigation system in their vehicle.
 There are lots of things that need to be improved, namely audio.
-When run on a mac, the audio seems to work fine, but this will likely be different on a raspberry pi or other linux os.
+When run on a mac, the audio seems to work fine, but this will likely be different on a linux os.
 So far, I've successfully tested it with 2 different iHeartRadio stations, but you may run across some that it won't work with.
 Keep in mind, this will NOT work anything other than iHeartRadio HD stations.
-If you have any issues, please post them and I'll see what I can do to help.
+If you have any issues, please post them and I'll get back as soon as possible.

 ### Packages